 3. Get started now on raising user awareness

-To help organizations raise user awareness and knowledge about ransomware, we’ve curated a selection of free resources to support users’ understanding of best practices to apply to work and personal email.
+To help organisations raise user awareness and knowledge about ransomware, we’ve curated a selection of free resources to support users’ understanding of best practices to apply to work and personal email.

 The Proofpoint Ransomware Awareness Kit provides written, video and other visual content that can be emailed, displayed, posted or presented to reinforce safe email practices.
 In the kit, you’ll find a description of how to use the materials, a suggested communication plan and a deployment schedule.
 You’ll also find guidance and tips for executing a password improvement awareness campaign successfully using the materials provided.